thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Objects,_Arrays,_Iterations.desc.md

 # An Introduction to Programming and JavaScript: Arrays, Objects, Iterations

+Now that we've talked about primitive data types, let's discuss the last data type in Javascript: objects.
+Arrays, functions, and (shocker!) objects are all examples of objects.
+Objects are sometimes referred to as reference types (to distinguish them from the primitive types that we've seen already).
+Here we'll discuss arrays and objects as well as delve deeper into functions.

-Objectives:
+## Objectives:

 * Create and manipulate arrays and objects
 * Explain the difference between object dot notation and bracket notation
 * Explain how objects are stored and compared in memory
 * Write for loops and while loops
 * Write a for loop to iterate over an array
 * Write a for-in loop to iterate over an object